memiiso/debezium-server-iceberg/docs/DOCS.md

 debezium.transforms.unwrap.delete.handling.mode=rewrite
 ```

-Without event flattening iceberg consumer can only run with append mode.
-Without event flattening upsert mode and
+When event flattening is disabled, the Iceberg consumer can only operate in append-only mode.
+Upsert mode and the
-creation of identifier fields are not supported.
+creation of identifier fields are not supported in this configuration.

-Settings for running consumer without event flattening:
+**Settings for Running the Consumer Without Event Flattening:**
 ```
 debezium.sink.iceberg.upsert=false
 debezium.sink.iceberg.create-identifier-fields=false